Supported by Thomsons Outdoor Pine

 Outdoor kitchens can start from a simple inbuilt BBQ with added bench space through to a complete outdoor kitchen including fridge, sink and professional style grill with range hood.

 Much like an indoor kitchen, you want to get the design of this space right.
 Consider how you’ll use the kitchen and the flow in this space before locking in the design and placement of appliances.
 Find plenty of outdoor kitchen inspiration in our round up here.

 15. Outdoor sound system

 While you can’t see this last one, it can totally change the ambience of your outdoor space.
-Weatherproof speakers to bring music outside will definitely be appreciated at your next dinner party.
+You’ll thank yourself come next dinner party if you install weatherproof speakers to bring music outside.

 Will you take away any of these ideas to spruce up your outdoors?
 We’d love to see photos of your space by tagging us @stylecuratorau when you share them online.
 And if you’re in NSW and looking for help to create a deck, pergola or any outdoor timber structure, get in touch with the team at Thomsons Outdoor Pine who are experts in designing and building stylish solutions.